aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 To define the basic configuration first of all write a name for the Load Balancer.
 Second, keep the same information in Scheme(internet-facing) and IPv4.
 It's possible using IPv6 or create a LB for internal usage (without public ip).
 It's not the case for this article.

 **Listeners**
 This the way how your LB can listen and check connections request.
-For this example, it's necessary to configure HTTP (port 80) and HTTPS (443 port).
+For this example, is necessary to configure HTTP (port 80) and HTTPS (443 port).

 **Availability Zones**
 Keep the VPC default or if you account have more than one select the right VPC.
 The VPC will return a list of availability zones and it's required to select **more than one zone**.